 Jeopardising employment and growth prospects of women can undermine human progress

 Despite holding a majority in the rapidly expanding world population of 8 billion, not much has changed for women in the 21st century.
 Although human civilizations have traversed an amazing path of growth and technological advancement, much needs to be achieved with respect to creating an equitable society for women.
 Women account for 47.7% of the global workforce yet only 27.1% of women are seen in the top-management of companies.
 Despite our ascent as a society, several women struggle to secure basic rights for education, wage parity, health and child support.
-Two decades into the 21st Century, it is high time to adopt a systematic approach towards alleviating gender disparity by implementing supportive laws, acknowledging the need for women participation in the economy and empowering them to break the glass ceilings that restrict their inherent potential.
+Two decades into the 21st Century, it is high time to adopt a systematic approach towards alleviating gender bias by implementing supportive laws, acknowledging the need for women participation in the economy and empowering them to break the glass ceilings that restrict their inherent potential.

-Broad steps for women’s justice
+Broad steps for women’s justice: A necessity for Gender Equality

 Most countries across the world have policies which make it harder for women to work.
 According to the sources of World Bank, there are 104 economies with labour laws that restrict the types of jobs women can undertake, as well as when and where they are permitted to work.
 In 18 countries, husbands have the legal right to prevent their wives from working, while four countries prohibit women from registering a company.
 606 million highly educated women worldwide provide unpaid care on a full-time basis.
 Estimates indicate that this affects the employment choices of 2.7 billion women.
 In addition, in 123 countries there are no laws to stop sexual harassment in education, and 59 countries don’t legislate against sexual harassment at the workplace.
 Only 184 countries in the world provide maternity leave while the rest are still struggling with accepting maternity leave as a norm.
 The end of the constitutional right to abortion in the US has been a major blow against women in the workforce.
 We must work towards repealing such discriminatory laws which limit justice for women.
 It is also necessary to adopt legal reforms and provide tailored support as part of a broader multi-sectoral response.
 Finally we must ensure equal representation of women in decision making in all spheres of operation.